ycanardeau/ResXGenerator/README.md

 ### Inner Class name (per file or globally)

-By default the inner class is named "Resources", which can be overriden with this setting:
+By default the inner class is named "Resources", which can be overridden with this setting:

 ```xml
 <ItemGroup>